Vsimpro/vs1m.pro/vs1m.pro/content/posts/every-second-counts.md

     return reconstructed
 ```

 With already these functionalities it's possible to start looking at the differences between different emails.
-See this code for further implementation.
+See this code for further implementation:

 `https://github.com/Vsimpro/esc-labs/blob/main/scripts/enumeration.py`

+We can then run the script against this live system, and see how accurate we can get.
+For the screenshot below I modified the script to check if the email is registered by making a separate list to compare to.
+It's indicated by the second column, stating True for registered and False for unregistered.

+{{< figure src="/images/latency_script.png" class="blog-img" >}}

 Looking at the results it gives, it's clear there's a way to differentiate between email addresses that are registered, and the ones that are not.
-Email enumeration achieved!
+The emails that are not registered either fall shy of 1.0, or are just barely on it.
+The emails that _are_ registered produce values well over 1.25. **Email enumeration achieved!**

 ## Possible mitigation? {#discussion}

 Let's take another look at what we can hypothize happening in the backend.
-Let's look at it in the context of a flask websrever function.
+Let's look at it in the context of a flask webserver function.

 ```python